jlapeyre/InterfaceTraits.jl/README.md

 ### How it is implemented

 Most of the methods for subtypes of `InterfaceTrait` are constructed by calling `hasmethod` on the corresponding function at the time `InterfaceTraits` is compiled.

-### Tests

-A handful of tests are provided.
+The presence or absence of a method is recorded at a compile time.
+If an absent method is added later then the trait information will be wrong.
+So this is package is meant to be used for situations in which the interface of a type is stable.
+For example, a method for `setindex!(::Tuple, val, i)` should never by defined

 ### Why are these useful?